reeseaustin55/Fetch_Literature-/README.md

 ```

 ### Graphical interface
-Launch the GUI manually when desired (for example, on systems where standard
+Launch the GUI manually when desired (for example, if your environment does not
-input is being redirected):
+allow the script to auto-detect whether standard input has data):

 ```bash
 python fetch_pdfs.py --gui